la2050/archive/_projects/2015/bunchfest-is-music-art-innovation-for-the-masses.md

   How can the LA2050 community and other stakeholders help your proposal succeed?
 Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
 Specifics: '' How do you plan to scale the success of your proposal?: "We plan to scale by utilizing the following strategy:\r\n\r\n-Make BUNCHFEST an annual event\r\n\r\n-Host smaller workshops, panels, and meetups around Los Angeles throughout the rest of the year.
 Each event will serve the purpose of fostering creativity, building a community, and providing the tools and resources people need to develop as creative professionals\r\n\r\nThe data collected during the first event will be used to program all future events.\r\n\r\n"
+  Where will you be working?:
+    - East LA
+    - 'Arts District, Downtown Los Angeles'
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Arts establishments per capita
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - Venture capital investment
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Recruiting and retention rates for local higher education institutions (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?